 What is June’s spirit animal?

-June is all about change and that’s the reason why June’s spirit animal is a snake.
+June is all about change, which is why June’s spirit animal is a snake.

 We already know something great happens for the witchy community around June.
 Shorter days and longer nights: this begins on the June solstice, often associated with changes, nature, and new beginnings.

-In many parts of the world, the event is celebrated with parties, bonfires, picnics, traditional songs, and dances.
+The event is celebrated in many parts of the world with parties, bonfires, picnics, traditional songs, and dances.
 The June solstice has been celebrated since ancient times, where the beginning was used to organize calendars and to understand how to plant or harvest crops.
 Many weddings were celebrated on this date.

 Some historians consider Stonehenge, a prehistoric monument in Wiltshire, England as a place where ancient peoples used the June solstice to organize their calendars.
 By placing itself at the center of the complex, on the Solstice day in June, the sun rises at a particular point on the horizon.

 Some theories suggest that the builders of Stonehenge may have used the solstice as a starting point for counting the days of the year.
 In ancient times, during the June solstice in China, the land, femininity, and “yen” forces were celebrated, in contrast to the winter solstice, in which the forces of heaven, masculinity, and “yang” were celebrated.